-(b) The State Fire Marshal will assess the request for deferral based on the considerations and requirements of this Article.
+(a) If an operator believes a pipeline is currently using the best available technology they may request an exemption from applicable requirements of this Article.
+The State Fire Marshal will assess the request for exemption based on the considerations and requirements of this Article.